What is Paid in Capital?

 Disadvantages

-- Although the cost of financing is high in debt funding but the investor while contributing expects a return in the form of dividends and capital appreciation which may result in the high cost of equity.
+- Although the cost of financing is high in debt funding, the investor, while contributing, expects a return in the form of dividends and capital appreciation which may result in a high cost of equity.

 - From the investor’s point of view, the return is very uncertain as the PIC does not guarantee them any gains, dividends, growth, etc.

-- The ownership and the management control is diluted by the issuance of common stock as the shareholders are given the right to participate and vote in the affairs of the company.
+- The issuance of common stock dilutes the ownership and management control, as the shareholders are given the right to participate and vote in the company’s affairs.

 Conclusion